 Alexa M. Mieses, MD, MPH strives to have influence beyond the confines of the examination room.
-In addition to providing clinical care to marginalized patient populations and utilizing various approaches to reduce health disparities among ethnic minorities, Dr. Mieses' interests include: population health; increasing diversity in the physician workforce; mentoring premedical students; and media.
+In addition to providing clinical care to marginalized patient populations and utilizing various approaches to reduce health disparities among ethnic minorities, Dr. Mieses' interests include: population health; increasing diversity in the physician workforce; mentoring premedical students; and medical education.

 Dr. Mieses is also an avid writer.
 First published in 2013 and now in its second edition, The Heartbeat of Success has been a successful tool for premedical students to gain admission to medical school.
 She has also published articles in peer-reviewed journals, authors a health column for La Conexión (a Spanish-language newspaper), and she writes regularly for Medscape about current events in medicine and medical education/training.

 Dr. Mieses is a resident physician in family medicine at Duke University Medical Center.
-She earned her Medical Doctorate and Master of Public Health degrees at the Icahn School of Medicine at Mount Sinai in 2016, and a Bachelor of Science in Biology from the City University of New York-City College of New York.
+She earned her Medical Doctorate and Master of Public Health degrees at the Icahn School of Medicine at Mount Sinai in 2016, and a Bachelor of Science in Biology from the City University of New York-City College of New York in 2011.
 Although she is a native New Yorker, she enjoys exploring the Southeastern United States with her dog, Barkley.